Crichton Pl is one of four adjoining streets in the suburb of Anderson Park in Havelock North named after Victoria Cross winners.

 World War 1 1914-1918

-At the end of September 1918 James became the last New Zealand soldier to win a Victoria Cross (VC) in World War 1.
+At the end of September 1918 James became the last New Zealand soldier in World War I to win a Victoria Cross (VC).
+(Citation below)

-James Crichton was an unusual soldier and in April 1918 after serving with the first field bakery in Gallopoli and France, James requested to transfer to an infantry unit.
-Although he was nearly 40 years old he gave up his rank of Warrant Officer to join the 2nd Auckland Battalion as a private.
-He did become a Sergeant again before the war ended.
+James Crichton was an unusual soldier and in April 1918 after serving with the first field bakery in Gallopoli and France, he requested to transfer to an infantry unit.
+Although he was nearly 40 years old he gave up his rank of warrant officer to join the 2nd Auckland Battalion as a private.
+He was promoted to sergeant before the war ended.

 As a result of these incredible actions James Crichton was recommended for the VC.
 Four eye witness statements supported the recommendation, the one written by Captain James Evans outlining Crichton’s actions: